Finally, the countdown is over!

 9. Inserting Custom CSS for Entire Site or Specific Blocks

-WordPress 6.2 release will allow you to create a more dynamic and elegant design by adding custom CSS for the entire site or a specific block.
+WordPress 6.2 release allows you to create a more dynamic and elegant design by adding custom CSS for the entire site or a specific block.

 You can insert additional CSS in 2 ways from the Styles menu.
 First, you can add custom CSS for your whole site:

-- Click on “More Styles Action” menu item
+- Click on the “More Styles Action” menu item

 - Select “Additional CSS”